tensorflow/docs/site/en/api_docs/python/tf/keras/utils/multi_gpu_model.md

         (see usage example below).
 * <b>`gpus`</b>: Integer >= 2, number of on GPUs on which to create
         model replicas.
-* <b>`cpu_merge`</b>: A boolean value to identify whether to force merging model weights under the scope of the CPU or not.
-* <b>`cpu_relocation`</b>: A boolean value to identify whether to create the model's weights under the scope of the CPU.
-        If the model is not defined under any preceding device scope, you can still rescue it by activating this option.

 #### Returns: